 Security for embedded software and systems

+As usual CHES 2009 will include a rump session.
+It is scheduled on Tuesday evening, chaired by Guido Bertoni.
 Rump session talks should be short (max.
 5 minutes), they should be fun or give us breaking (exciting) news.
-You have to submit an outline for your rump session presentation, by sending an email to session chair at [email protected], latest 24 hours before the rump session (i.e., by Monday, August 11, 21:30).
-A list of accepted talks and the proposed schedule of the rump session will become available on Tuesday, before the start of the first afternoon session at 14:00.
+You have to submit an outline for your rump session presentation, by sending an email to session chair at guido.bertoni AT st.com, at least 24 hours before the beginning of the rump session (i.e., by Monday, September 7, 20:00).
+A list of accepted talks and the proposed schedule of the rump session will become available on Tuesday, before the start of the first afternoon session.

 Posters should present work on a topic that goes along with the traditional topics of CHES as announced in the call for papers.
-To reserve a poster slot you must send the poster title, author list including affiliations, and a short abstract (up to 250 words) by (extended deadline) Monday, August 4th to session chair at [email protected] Please include first author information for point of contact (name, affiliation, phone number, and e-mail address).
-Posters must be in standard A0 format, and must be put on display on Tuesday morning before 12:00 noon.
-At least one author per poster should be available for discussion during the following two time slots on Tuesday: 13:00-14:00 and 21:00-21:30.
+Proposals for poster presentations can be submitted by sending a poster title, an abstract (up to 500 words), and an author list including affiliations to the session chair at Stefan.Mangard AT infineon.com.
+Submission deadline is extended to August 28th.
+Please indicate the first author and provide contact details for this author (name, affiliation, phone number, and e-mail address).
+Posters must be in standard A0 format, and must be put on display on Tuesday morning.
+At least one author per poster should be available for discussion during the following three time slots: Tuesday 10:25-10:55, Tuesday 15:10-15:40, and Wednesday 10:00-10:30.